NjabuloPhiri/TransApp/readme.md

-The link to the TransApp project:
+The link to the TransApp project prototype:

 https://marvelapp.com/f8dh564